mlafeldt/skeleton-cookbook/README.md

 Description
 ===========

+A skeleton Chef cookbook with a focus on testability.
+See chapter "Testing" to learn more.

-A skeleton for new Chef cookbooks.
-Fork it and adapt it to your needs.
+Fork the repository, adapt it to your needs, and use it as a starting point for new cookbooks.

 Requirements
 ============